derekantrican/BambuLabsListener/README.md

 4. A settings.json file will be created for you.
 Open it up and populate the values listed
 5. Run `dotnet run` again and the application will start listening to messages from your printer
 6. Start a print!
 You should be able to watch the console for message updates such as when a print starts, layer progress, and print finishing.
 Discord notifications will be sent to the webhook specified when a print starts & finishes

+## Troubleshooting

+As mentioned in https://github.com/derekantrican/BambuLabsListener/issues/3#issuecomment-1714352307 I had some issues getting this to work unless I installed [MQTT Explorer](https://mqtt-explorer.com/) first & got it working listening to my printer's message stream.
+After that, this tool seemed to work (no idea why that might be).

 ## Future plans